3Qax/SwiftyOLED/README.md

 Initialization will fail on runtime if display is unreachable or if given height or width doesn't make sense (exceed driver supported range).

 ### Drawing

+If you don't feel like writing your graphics library today, take a look at my easy to use graphics library [SwiftyGFX](https://github.com/3Qax/SwiftyGFX).
+It provides a bunch of primitives like Circles and Rectangles, but is also capable of text rendering.
+See it's README.md for details.

 Once you've got the reference to the display it's time to draw something!
 This can be done by calling one of these methods